navbrainlab/Vector-HASH-tinkering/README.md

 # Episodic and associative memory from spatial scaffolds in the hippocampus

-This is the official implementation of [Episodic and associative memory from spatial scaffolds in the hippocampus](https://www.nature.com/articles/s41586-024-08392-y).
-In this code we implement Vector-HaSH (Vector Hippocampal Scaffolded Heteroassociative Memory), a neocortical-entorhinal-hippocampal network that implements a high-capacity general associative memory, spatial memory and episodic memory.
+This is an **annotated implementation** of the official code for [Episodic and associative memory from spatial scaffolds in the hippocampus](https://www.nature.com/articles/s41586-024-08392-y Episodic and associative memory from spatial scaffolds in the hippocampus Episodic and associative memory from spatial scaffolds in the hippocampus).
+In this enhanced version, we provide detailed documentation for Vector-HaSH (Vector Hippocampal Scaffolded Heteroassociative Memory) – a neocortical-entorhinal-hippocampal network model for high-capacity associative, spatial, and episodic memory.

+Key Additions:
+🧠 **Comprehensive code annotations** explaining critical logic and mathematical operations 📊 **Dataflow diagrams** visualizing architecture and tensor operations 🔍 **Parameter specifications** with shape definitions and semantic analysis 📖 **Markdown guides** bridging theoretical concepts to implementation details

 ## 📚 Documentation